 As a physician I tell patient’s that it is safe to sleep train starting at 4-6 months as long as the infant has no concerns with growth and development.
+Newborn sleep is challenging.
 I only started sleep training Madi at 11 months event though I knew it was safe to start earlier.
 I knew it was safe to start sleep training Madi earlier, but struggled with hearing her cry during the process.
 Whether or not you decide to sleep train is up to you!
-Sleep training is tough!
+Sleep training baby is tough!
 And if you family doesn’t feel comfortable that is totally ok too!
 However, if you want to sleep train your child, there are a few types of sleep training methods you can try.
 Graduated Extinction and Unmodified Extinction are two popular methods.
 It is important to note first though that your child has a regular bedtime routine.

+Newborn sleep can be challenging and take time to develop a good routine.
 These are the techniques I know of to help a child fall asleep and maintain sleep.

 Some infants/children will just fall asleep without any difficulty once a consistent bedtime routine is implemented.
 Unfortunately, this was not the case with Madi and we had to use the extinction technique.
 Creating a bedtime routine for your baby or toddler is very important.
 A bedtime routine consists of relaxing and self-care activities that allow the brain to “slow down” making it easier to fall into sleep.
 I wrote a post here about how to get your little one into a good sleep bedtime routine.
 I have also written a post here that applies to older infants, older, children, adolescents, and parents about “sleep hygiene” that is the first step to helping patients with disrupted sleep patterns.